The Universal Kinship: Publication history

+The book was out of print for several years, but was reissued by Charles H. Kerr & Co. in 1916 after renewed demand.

+It was reissued by Centaur Press in 1992, edited by animal rights philosopher Charles R. Magel.
+The edition included appendices such as "letters from Moore to Salt, a biographical essay and the eulogy Clarence Darrow delivered at Moore's funeral."

 Summary

-The Universal Kinship is split into three parts, each exploring and evidencing the sources of kinship between humans and nonhuman animals—the physical, psychical and ethical.
-To support his claims, Moore drew "extensively upon the fields of geology, paleontology, and biology, together with the works of evolutionary scientists such as Darwin, Huxley, Haeckel, Romanes, and Lubbock."
+The Universal Kinship is divided into three parts, on physical, psychical, and ethical kinship between humans and nonhuman animals.
+To support his arguments, Moore drew "extensively upon the fields of geology, paleontology, and biology, together with the works of evolutionary scientists such as Darwin, Huxley, Haeckel, Romanes, and Lubbock."

 The Physical Kinship

-This section focuses on the biological connections between humans and other animals.
-Moore discusses how humans are not fundamentally different from other animals but are part of a continuum within the animal kingdom.
-He begins by stating that humans are indeed animals, sharing a common ancestry with all living creatures.
+The first section concerns biological continuity between humans and other animals.
+Moore argues that humans are not fundamentally separate from other animals, but belong within the animal kingdom and share common ancestry with other living beings.

-Moore then examines the classification of humans as vertebrates and mammals, pointing out shared characteristics such as internal skeletons, four-chambered hearts, and the ability to nourish offspring with milk.
-Moore discusses the close relationship between humans and other primates, particularly the anthropoid apes, noting similarities in anatomy, behavior, and evolutionary history.
-He uses this to argue against the idea of an unbridgeable gulf between humans and other species.
-Moore concludes with a discussion on homology, the idea that similarities among species are not coincidental but rather evidence of common ancestry and evolutionary processes.
+Moore discusses the classification of humans as vertebrates and mammals, pointing to shared characteristics such as internal skeletons, four-chambered hearts, and the ability to nourish offspring with milk.
+He also discusses the relationship between humans and other primates, particularly the anthropoid apes, emphasizing similarities in anatomy, behavior, and evolutionary history.
+He uses these comparisons to reject the idea of an unbridgeable gulf between humans and other species.
+The section also discusses homology, treating similarities among species as evidence of common ancestry and evolutionary processes.

 The Psychical Kinship

-The second section discusses the mental and emotional similarities between humans and nonhuman animals.
-Moore challenges the traditional view that places human consciousness and mental abilities on a unique pedestal, arguing that many cognitive and emotional capacities, such as problem-solving, memory, emotions, and social behaviors, are also present in varying degrees across the animal kingdom.
+The second section concerns mental and emotional continuity between humans and other animals.
+Moore challenges the view that human consciousness and mental abilities are unique in kind, arguing that capacities such as problem-solving, memory, emotion, and social behavior are also found, in varying degrees, among nonhuman animals.

-He begins by describing the conflict between science and tradition, noting how religious and cultural beliefs have long promoted the idea of humans possessing a unique, divinely granted soul or consciousness.
-This idea has led to a perceived gulf between humans and other animals.
-However, scientific advancements in biology, psychology, and ethology have increasingly shown that many animals exhibit behaviors and cognitive processes similar to those of humans.
+Moore describes a conflict between science and inherited tradition, arguing that religious and cultural beliefs had encouraged the idea that humans possess a unique, divinely granted soul or consciousness.
+Against this, he cites developments in biology, psychology, and the study of animal behavior as evidence that many animals exhibit cognitive and emotional capacities similar to those of humans.

-In providing evidence of psychical evolution, Moore argues that mental faculties have evolved in animals just as physical traits have, with different species demonstrating abilities like problem-solving, social structures, and communication skills.
-By presenting these parallels, Moore suggests that the minds of humans and animals are not fundamentally different but vary in complexity, challenging the notion of human exceptionalism in mental and emotional realms.
+Moore argues that mental faculties evolved in animals just as physical traits did.
+He discusses problem-solving, social organization, and communication as evidence that human and nonhuman minds differ in complexity rather than in kind.